Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

+In Sec. \ref{freesec}, we discuss the light-cone gauge approach to free fermionic and bosonic fields.
+We start with the light-cone gauge description of totally symmetric and mixed-symmetry fields in terms of ket-vectors.
+After this, we review realization of the Poincar\'e algebra symmetries on space of the ket-vectors.

-In Section \ref{GENVERsec} we study restrictions imposed by kinematical and dynamical symmetries of the Poincar\'e algebra on cubic interaction vertices for massless and massive fields.
-We find equations on cubic interaction vertices.
+In Sec. \ref{GENVERsec}, we describe restrictions imposed by the Poincar\'e algebra symmetries on cubic interaction vertices.
+We present the complete system of equations for cubic interaction vertices which allows us to determine the vertices uniquely.

+In Sec. \ref{Solcubintversec}, we discuss cubic vertices for massless fields, i.e., we consider vertices involving two massless fermionic fields and one massless bosonic field.
+We find generating form for the cubic vertices of massless mixed-symmetry and totally symmetric fields.
+For the case of totally symmetric fields, we find restrictions on the allowed number of derivatives and spin values of the fields entering the cubic vertices.
+These restrictions provide the complete classification of the parity invariant cubic vertices for the totally symmetric fields.
+We use these results to discuss the no-go theorem for the gravitational interaction of higher-spin fermionic fields.

-In Section \ref{Solcubintversec}, we present solution to equations for cubic interaction vertices of massless fields.
-Section \ref{secMMO} is devoted to cubic interaction vertices for massless and massive fields.
-We apply our general results to derive the Yang-Mills and gravitational interactions of massive arbitrary spin fermionic Dirac fields.
-Our approach allows us to obtain simple expressions for vertices of these interactions.
-We obtain also simple expressions for interaction vertices of massless bosonic arbitrary spin field and two massive spin-$\half$ fermionic fields.
-In Section \ref{secMMM}, we discuss cubic interaction vertices for massive fields.
-In Sections \ref{Solcubintversec}-\ref{secMMM}, we also derive restrictions on the allowed values of spins and the number of derivatives for cubic interaction vertices of the totally symmetric fermionic and bosonic fields.
+Secs. \ref{secMMO}-\ref{Sec1010} are devoted to cubic interaction vertices involving both massless and massive fields.
+As before we discuss the generating form for the cubic vertices of mixed-symmetry and totally symmetric fields.
+Also, we find restrictions on the allowed number of derivatives and spin values of the totally symmetric fields entering the cubic interaction vertices.
+We apply our general results to derive the Yang-Mills and gravitational interactions of massive totally symmetric arbitrary spin fermionic fields.
+Our approach allows us to obtain simple expressions for the cubic vertices of these interactions.
+We obtain also simple expressions for cubic interaction vertices involving one massless arbitrary spin bosonic field and two massive spin-$\half$ fermionic fields.

+In Sec. \ref{secMMM}, we discuss cubic vertices for massive fields: two massive fermionic fields and one massive bosonic field.
+Generating form of the vertices is obtained for the mixed-symmetry and totally symmetric fields.
+We derive restrictions on the allowed values of spins and the number of derivatives for cubic vertices of the totally symmetric massive fermionic and bosonic fields.